Washington University Danforth Campus (including North, West, South and Tyson Campuses) COVID-19 Policy effective from 07/01/2020 until further notice

 - The face covering/mask should fit snugly over the wearer’s mouth and nose.

-- Masks must be worn when inside WashU buildings and garages.
+- Masks must be worn when inside Washington University buildings and garages.

 - Masks must be worn when outside on campus unless you are able to keep at least 6 feet between you and other people you do not live with.
 For example, if you are walking on a busy sidewalk where you cannot separate from others by 6 feet, you must wear your mask.

-- Faculty and students will be required to wear a mask or other face covering while teaching or attending in-person classes.
+- Faculty and students will be required to wear a mask while teaching or attending in-person classes.
 If students appear for class without a mask and do not have an approved accommodation, they will be asked to leave the class and not return until they are wearing a mask.

 - You may remove your mask while eating (be careful to keep at least 6 feet between you and others you do not live with).